Rosalinda González Valencia

 According to Mexico's Secretariat of the Interior, González oversaw the CJNG's financial and legal resources, including over 70 businesses affiliated with the criminal group.
 Some of them were sanctioned under the Foreign Narcotics Kingpin Designation Act.
 González's defense claims she is not guilty and was a victim of defamation due to her relationship with El Mencho.
 On 26 May 2018, González was arrested by the Mexican Navy in Zapopan, Jalisco, for her alleged involvement in money laundering.
 After three months of hearings and legal battles, a judge granted her release from prison after she paid a MXN$1.5 million bail.
 González's trial is ongoing and held behind closed doors.
 On 15 November 2021, González was recaptured.
+In December 2023, she would be sentenced to five years in prison for failing to disclose transactions related to a car wash she ran.
+She would receive an early prison release in February 2025.